natir/blog/_posts/2018-10-06-binary-mapping-format.md

 | **jpaf.xz**  	| 93.73 % 	| 58.14 % 	| 44.41 % 	| 39.95 % 	|
 |---------------+---------------+---------------+--------------+----------------|

-If I compare PAF against jPAF compress with lzma I win **95.84 %**, I have justification for my title, *it's 99 % when remove I removed same read, containment, internal, less than 500 bp match with fpa*.
+If I compare PAF against jPAF compressed with lzma I win **95.84%**.
+I have a justification for my title, *it's 99% when I removed same read, containment, internal, less than 500 bp matches with fpa*.

-It's less impressive but more accurate and realistic at the same compression level I earn between **71.04 %** to **38.47 %**, we can notive a decrease of efficacity of jpaf against paf when compression algorithm become better.
+It's less impressive but more accurate and realistic.
+At the same compression level, I earn between **71.04%** and **38.47%**.
+We can notice a decrease of the efficacity of jPAF against PAF when the compression algorithm becomes better.

 ### Effect of compression on each format